termux/termux-gui/Protocol.md

   - refresh: Refresh triggered in a SwipeRefreshLayout
   - selected: A RadioButton in a RadioButtonGroup has been selected
     - Additional values: selected: The id of the now selected RadioButton
-  - itemselected: When a Item is selected in a Spinner
+  - itemselected: When a Item is selected in a Spinner / a tab clicked in TabLayout
-    - Additional values: selected: The item as a String, or null if no item was selected
+    - Additional values: selected: The item as a String, or null if no item was selected, or the tab id that was selected for TabLayout.
   - input: Send from EditText where you set the input to blocked
   - cut: Send from EditText where you set the input to blocked
   - paste: Send from EditText where you set the input to blocked